ankitects/faqs/src/frequently-asked-questions-about-fsrs.md

 Q3: I only use **Again** and **Good**, will FSRS work fine?

 A3: Yes.
-In some cases, it may even more more accurate if you only use 2 buttons.
+In some cases, FSRS may even be more accurate if you only use 2 buttons.

 ***